NERSCPowering Scientific Discovery Since 1974

 All research projects that are funded by the DOE Office of Science and require high performance computing support are eligible to apply to use NERSC resources.
 Projects that are not funded by the DOE Office of Science but that conduct research that supports the Office of Science mission may also apply.

-NERSC is known as one of the best-run scientific computing facilities in the world.
-It provides some of the largest computing and storage systems available anywhere, but what distinguishes the center is its success in creating an environment that makes these resources effective for scientific research.
-NERSC systems are reliable and secure and provide a state-of-the-art scientific development environment with the tools needed by the diverse community of NERSC users.
 NERSC offers scientists intellectual services that empower them to be more effective researchers.
 For example, many of our consultants are themselves domain scientists in areas such as material sciences, physics, chemistry, and astronomy, well-equipped to help researchers apply computational resources to specialized science problems.

 About NERSC and Berkeley Lab

 The National Energy Research Scientific Computing Center (NERSC) is a U.S. Department of Energy Office of Science User Facility that serves as the primary high-performance computing center for scientific research sponsored by the Office of Science.
-Located at Lawrence Berkeley National Laboratory, the NERSC Center serves more than 7,000 scientists at national laboratories and universities researching a wide range of problems in combustion, climate modeling, fusion energy, materials science, physics, chemistry, computational biology, and other disciplines.
+Located at Lawrence Berkeley National Laboratory, the NERSC Center serves almost 10,000 scientists at national laboratories and universities researching a wide range of problems in climate, fusion energy, materials science, physics, chemistry, computational biology, and other disciplines.
 Berkeley Lab is a DOE national laboratory located in Berkeley, California.
 It conducts unclassified scientific research and is managed by the University of California for the U.S. Department of Energy. »Learn more about computing sciences at Berkeley Lab.